civilcoder55/rails-api/readme.md

 - i didn't implement pagination but for this i will go for cursor pagination because it perform better than offset

+- database indexing
-- for indexes i added index for application token and composite index for application foriegnkey + number for chats and messages
+  - i added index for application token
+  - composite index for (application foriegn key + number) for chats and messages

 ## Built With